feathersjs-ecosystem/feathers-mongoose/README.md

 **General options:**

 - `connectionString` - A MongoDB connection string

+**Connection options**: (when `connectionString` is not set)

 - `username` - MongoDB username
 - `password` - MongoDB password
-- `autoreconnect` - Whether MongoDB you reconnect automatically (default: `true`)

-**Connection options**: (when `connectionString` is not set)

 - `db` - The name of the database (default: `"feathers"`)
 - `host` - The MongoDB host (default: `"localhost"`)
 - `port` - The MongoDB port (default: `27017`)
+- `reconnect` - Whether the connection should automatically reconnect (default: `true`)

-Additionally you can pass an existing mongoose connection via the `connection` property.
+**Note:** By default, each service creates its own database connection.
+If you don't want this you can pass an existing mongoose connection via the `connection` property.

 ## Mongoose Schemas